CentML/DeepView.Profile/README.md

 python3 -m deepview_profile memory entry_point.py --output my_output_file.sqlite
 ```

 To export various available analysis to json file, you may use `deepview analysis --all` command for exact entry point and output file.
+It is required to later view the analysis on the web viewer.

 It is also possible to run several optional analysis.
 There are such analysis available: `--measure-breakdown`, `--measure-throughput`, `--habitat-predict`, `--measure-utilization` , `--energy-compute`

 ```zsh